lndgalante/which-icon-is-that/README.md

-🔎 Find your icon name and icon pack only by dragging and dropping your SVG 📦 All popular icon packs supported (i.e feather icons, font awesome) 📎 Code snippets to import the icon library for your framework (i.e react-icons) ✨ Delightful experience + damn fast!
+🔎 Find your icon name and icon pack only by dragging and dropping your SVG 📦 All popular icon packs supported (i.e feather icons, font awesome) 🆕 Icon packs always updated with the latest versions
+📎 Code snippets to import the icon library for your framework (i.e react-icons) ✨ Delightful experience + damn fast!